-More than 27 million taxpayers used computer software to e-file their taxes from home in 2014.
+In 2016, 43% of tax filers used a digital tax preparation tool.
 Being that was a few years ago, I’d venture a guess that the number has gone up since then.

 So, why the huge jump in e-filing taxpayers?
 The federal “Free File” program may be one answer.
 Free File is an alliance between the IRS and certain tax preparation software companies.
-If your 2015 income was below $62,000 in 2015, you can use Free File software to quickly, easily file your taxes online for free.
+If your income is below $66,000, you can use Free File software to quickly and easily file your taxes online for free.

 If you’re planning to jump on the bandwagon this year by filing your taxes online, be sure to get the best tax software for your particular needs.
 Luckily, there are plenty of great options to choose from.

-Here, we’ll look at the top five tax preparation software companies – TurboTax, H&R Block, TaxAct, Tax Slayer, and Jackson Hewitt.
+Here, we’ll look at the top six tax preparation software companies–TurboTax, H&R Block, TaxAct, Tax Slayer, Free Tax USA, and e-File.
 While these aren’t the only names on the market, they’re some of the most well-known.
-Any of these options could be a good fit for you, depending on your needs and how much handholding you’ll need to safely get through filing your taxes.
+Any of these options could be a good fit for you, depending on your needs and how much assistance you’ll need to safely get through filing your taxes.

-If you’re a straight W-2 employee with employer-paid healthcare and a simple retirement plan who’s planning to take the standard deduction, you don’t need much.
+If you’re a straight W-2 employee with employer-paid healthcare, a simple retirement plan and planning to take the standard deduction (which is increasing this year), you don’t need much.
 The most basic version of any of these tax software options would likely work for you.

-But, if you need more forms to claim things like mortgage interest deductions, rental income, or business income, you’ll want dive deeper into what each of these software options offers…and how much they’ll cost.
+But if you need more forms to claim things like mortgage interest deductions, rental income, or business income, you’ll want to dive deeper into what each of these software options offers and how much they’ll cost.

 You may also want to look at the long-term benefits, like audit security if your audit risk is high or file storage if you plan to use the same tax software year after year.